analytiq-hub/analytiq-hub.github.io/_posts/2025-10-20-how-we-integrated-stripe-into-docrouter-ai.md

 ## Why Use Stripe?

-Stripe handles payments securely and scales with our app.
-It supports __subscriptions__ for recurring plans, __one-time charges__ for credits, and __webhooks__ for real-time updates.
+Stripe handles the credit card transactions, and handles global currencies/taxes.
+For an AI app with variable usage, it's essential — manual billing would be error-prone and slow.
+Companies using Stripe don't need to deal with credit cards.
+They only need to identify the customers by a unique customer ID managed by Stripe.

+## How Stripe Payments Get Handled

+Stripe supports:
+- __subscriptions__ for recurring plans
+- __one-time charges__ for credits,
+- __webhooks__ for real-time updates.

+It also supports __metered__ charges, but we will not use the __Stripe__ implementation for meters.
+It is more convenient to implement our own __metered__ support, keeping track on our platform of usage, and charge through __Stripe__ the monthly cost.

+## SPU Credits

-Customers are able to purchase credits we call __SPUs__ (Service Processing Units) - this is our abstraction for LLM usage like token counts.
-Many other SAAS companies use the same credit-purchase based mechanism.
-Our inspiration came from Databricks, which measures credits as __DBUs__ (Databricks Processing Units).
+On [DocRouter.AI](http://docrouter.ai), customers purchase credits called __SPUs__ (Service Processing Units) - this is our abstraction for document page processing, and for LLM token use.
+Many other SAAS companies use a credit-purchase based mechanism.
+For example, Databricks measures credits as __DBUs__ (Databricks Processing Units), and charges hourly cluster usage a number of __DBUs__ that depends on the cluster size.

 As long as the credit units are tied to predictable units of operation - for example, number of pages processed in a document - a credit purchase mechanism is a good choice.

-Stripe reduces fraud risks with built-in tools like Radar and handles global currencies/taxes.
-For an AI app with variable usage, it's essential — manual billing would be error-prone and slow.

 ## [DocRouter.AI](http://docrouter.ai) components
 Our front end is __Next.JS__, with user authentication implemented through __Next.Auth__.
 Our back end is __Fast API__.
 The database is __MongoDB__.